nfotinakes/mrc_volunteer_system/README.md

 * [![Node.js][Node.js]][Node-url]
 * [![Express][Express]][Express-url]

+### Project Structure
+The system is separated into all front-end files in the `client` directory, and all backend/server files in the `server` directory.

+Subdirectories of the client include: <br>

+--client <br>
+----public <br>
+----src <br>
+--------components <br>
+--------scenes <br>

+Within the `client/public` folder the `/assets` folder includes logos and background images. <br>
+Within the `client/src/components` folder are reusuable components such as the Header. <br>
+Within the `client/src/scenes` includes all main pages and global components. <br>

+The server has the `index.js` as the server entry point and routes are organized within the subdirectory: `server/routes` <br>

-The following sections will provide documentation and specifics on all aspects of the system, including database design, server and API specifics, and client-side functionality.
+The following sections will provide further specifics on all aspects of the system, including database design, server and API specifics, and client-side functionality.
 See the table of contents at the top of the file for easy navigation to any section of this file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>